 - Type of interview: Off-Campus Interview

 I applied for the Deloitte off campus drive through AMCAT.
 I prepared for the interview from PrepInsta and it greatly helped me with my preparation.
 About 40-70 % of the questions in the AMCAT paper were from Deloitte Previous year papers, which are available on PrepInsta.
-The interview process had three rounds, AMCAT test, Deloitte Versant Test, and Face to Face Interview.
+The interview process had three rounds, the AMCAT test, Deloitte Versant Test, and the Face to Face Interview.

 AMCAT Written Test

 In the written round there were three sections, Verbal, Quantitative Analysis, and Logical Reasoning.
 Deloitte had a unique marking system for the AMCAT written paper that is if the question is submitted in less than 60 seconds than bonus points are given to the candidate.

 - Quantitative Section– There were 25 questions on topics of HCF and LCM, divisibility, probability, profit and loss, permutation and combination etc. The time lime for the test was 35 minutes.

 - Logical Reasoning– There were 25 questions in this section based on coding-decoding, data sufficiency, blood relation, and direction sense.
 The time alloted for this section was also 35 minutes.

 - Verbal Ability– This is the most important section out of all three, as Deloitte focusses and gives preference to English more than any other section.
 This section had 25 questions which were to be completed in 25 minutes.
 The sectional cut off was 19.